-At the age of 22, Dixon — a former high school athlete — was diagnosed with uveitis, a rare autoimmune disease that left her legally blind.
-After years of steroid treatments prompted significant weight gain, Dixon took a bold step to empower herself: She began training for a triathlon and ran her first race in 2013, swimming and running tethered to a sighted female guide and competing on a tandem bike.
+A former high school athlete, at age 22 Amy was diagnosed with uveitis, a rare autoimmune disease that left her legally blind.
+After years of steroid treatments prompted significant weight gain, Amy took a bold step to empower herself: She began training for a triathlon and ran her first race in 2013, swimming and running tethered to a sighted female guide and competing on a tandem bike.

 A five-year member of the USA Paratriathlon National Team, Dixon competed in the Tokyo Summer Paralympic Games in 2021 and is currently training for the 2024 games in Paris.
 She is the reigning Aquathlon World Champion, a two-time USA Paratriathlon National Champion, USA Cycling National Time Trial Champion, and a seven-time ITU Triathlon Gold Medalist.
 In 2017, Dixon founded Camp No Sight No Limits, the first camp for blind triathletes in the United States.

-“I find that people who live with vision loss tend to spend a lot of time in their heads rather than in their bodies,” Dixon says.
-“At the GRF Patient Summit, I hope to share the message that there is virtually nothing we can’t do if we learn to navigate the world differently.”
-Dixon also plans to stress the importance of complying with treatment guidelines and taking charge of one’s own vision.
-“When you live with glaucoma you need to be your own chief medical officer,” she says.
-“By educating, supporting, and empowering people with glaucoma, GRF helps us do that.”
+“I find that people who live with vision loss tend to spend a lot of time in their heads rather than in their bodies,” Amy said.
+“At the GRF Patient Summit, I wanted to share the message that there is virtually nothing we can’t do if we learn to navigate the world differently.”
+Dixon also stressed the importance of complying with treatment guidelines and taking charge of one’s own vision.
+“When you live with glaucoma you need to be your own chief medical officer,” she said.
+“By educating, supporting, and empowering people with glaucoma, GRF helps us do that.